CBIIT/NCI-DOE-Collab-Pilot3-Active_learning_NLP/README.md

-# Active Learning framework for Natural Language Processing of pathology reports.
+# Active Learning Framework for Natural Language Processing of Pathology Reports

 ## Description

-This repository implements an active learning loop for natural language processing (ALNLP) of pathology reports related to NCI Pilot 3 project.
+This repository implements an active learning loop for natural language processing (ALNLP) of pathology reports related to the NCI Pilot 3 project.
 It implements the following methods for embedding extraction of the unstructured text:
  * Bag-of-words with dimensional reduction methods, and
  * Pre-trained BERT model.

-Deterministic and Bayesian classifiers are available to predict attributes contained in the pathology reports.
+Deterministic and Bayesian classifiers are available to predict attributes in the pathology reports.

-ALNP is an algorithm developed as a part of the Joint Design of Advanced Computing Solutions for Cancer ([JDACS4C](https://datascience.cancer.gov/collaborations/joint-design-advanced-computing)) pilot projects, to improve the assessment of the pathology report.
+ALNP is an algorithm developed as a part of the Joint Design of Advanced Computing Solutions for Cancer ([JDACS4C](https://datascience.cancer.gov/collaborations/joint-design-advanced-computing)) pilot projects, to improve the assessment of pathology reports.
 Researchers can use ANLP to perform prediction of attributes on pathology reports.

 ## User Community